 4. Unless by arrangement, tours will be of a maximum of twelve people

 5. Challenge 25: We have adopted the Challenge 25 scheme, which means that we will ask for ID from anybody who looks under 25 before we will offer them wine.
-The law states that teenagers aged 14 to 17 can legally drink wine on our premises whilst eating and seated in a parental group.
+The law states that teenagers aged 16 and 17 can legally drink wine on our premises whilst eating and seated in a parental group.

 Red Wharf Bay, Anglesey, North Wales